tomm2000/BBM/README.md

 #### Economic suizerain bonus
 :arrow_up: Lapis Lazuli provides +6 :coin: Gold (from +4 prod) and +25% (from +5%) :coin: Gold in capital. \
-:arrow_up: :coin: Gold buildings receive +2 (from +1) :coin: Gold for every City-State you are Suzerain of.
+:arrow_up: :coin: Gold buildings receive +2 (from +1) :coin: Gold for every City-State you are Suzerain of.\
+:small_red_triangle_down: Emporium can only be placed on flat terrain.

 ## Civilizations
 #### Egypt